Rishabh04-02/Libreswan-managing-interface/INSTALLATION_INSTRUCTIONS.md

 		(librenv) user@host:$	pip3 install mysqlclient

 	while trying to install mysqlclient, you might get error due to pip cache.
-[Here is how to resolve it](https://github.com/PyMySQL/mysqlclient-python/issues/379).
+You can resolve it using the following command:

+		(librenv) user@host:$	pip3 install mysqlclient --no-cache-dir

+	Or you can follow [this thread](https://github.com/PyMySQL/mysqlclient-python/issues/379).

 5. **Configuration settings**